Week 2: The Real Benefits of Going Solar in New Zealand

 6. Energy Independence

-With a battery storage system, you can power your home through outages and reduce your dependence on the national grid entirely.
+With a battery storage system, you can power your home during outages and reduce your dependence on the national grid entirely.
 This is particularly valuable in areas prone to weather-related disruptions.
+Imagine having the peace of mind that comes with being energy independent.

 Comments